mnokka/JiraServerGetPreviousState/README.md

 # JiraServerGetPreviousState
-Jira server workflow postfunction to inform "from which state this transit was done"
+Jira server workflow postfunction to inform "from which state this transit was done <br><br>
+Adds comment to issue "from state" --> "to state"